MainulDip/AndroidDevStudy/android-navigation-fundamentals.md

 Like activity, each fragment will consist of two files, an XML file + a Kotlin class to display data and handle user interactions.

 With app selected in the Project Navigator, add the following fragments (File > New > Fragment > Fragment (Blank)), select name for the fragment (layout name will be generated automatically) and both a class and layout file should be generated for each.

+* context in Fragment: Unlike an activity, a fragment is not a Context.
+You can't pass in this (referring to the fragment object) as the layout manager's context.
+However, fragments provide a context property you can use instead.

+* intent in Fragment: fragments don't have direct access to the intent, so can be referenced it with activity.intent
 ### Navigational Components: